ticketmaster/react-native-ticketmaster-ignite/README.md

 Exposes the following functions:

-- `configureAccountsSDK` - Configured in `IgniteProvider` before `<App />` is mounted, generally no need to implement this method manually.
+- `configureAccountsSDK` - Called in `IgniteProvider` before `<App />` is mounted, generally no need to implement this method manually.
 - `login`
 - `logout`
 - `refreshToken`